Available 24X7 Call For Free Consultation (281) 587-1111

 You should not pop blisters.
 You can give your child over-the-counter pain medication such as acetaminophen or ibuprofen according to the directions on the packaging.

-If you have questions about the burn or the treatment of the burn, consult with your pediatrician.
+If you have questions about the burn or its treatment, consult with your pediatrician.

-Burn severity levels are rated based on a scale that consists of three levels.
+Burn severity levels are rated on a scale consisting of three levels.
 The first level is known as a first-degree burn, which affects only the outermost layer of the skin, known as the epidermis.
 This type of burn is considered the least severe and typically results in symptoms such as pain, redness, and swelling.
-Home care measures like ice and loose bandages are commonly sufficient for treating first-degree burns.
-It is also recommended to consult a doctor to apply an antibiotic cream or ointment.
+Home care measures, such as ice and loose bandages, are commonly sufficient for treating first-degree burns.
+It is also recommended to consult a doctor for the application of an antibiotic cream or ointment.

 The second level is categorized as a second-degree burn, which affects the epidermis and the layer beneath it, known as the dermis.
 These burns can cause pain, redness, swelling, blistering, peeling skin, and the development of seeping wounds.
 They are considered harmful because of the potential for infection and the possibility of minor scarring.
 However, with proper home care and the application of antibiotic medication, second-degree burns can usually heal effectively.

 The most severe level is a third-degree burn, also called a full-thickness burn.
-This type of burn extends through both the epidermis and dermis, destroying these layers.
+This type of burn extends through both the epidermis and dermis, destroying these layers of the skin.
 Interestingly, due to the destruction of nerve endings in the dermis, third-degree burns may produce less pain than second-degree burns.
 The affected skin appears gray and dry, often resembling leather.
 Third-degree burns can cause life-threatening symptoms and may result in complications, including disfigurement.

-In summary, doctors evaluate burn severity using a rating scale with three levels: first-degree burns that affect the outermost layer of the skin, second-degree burns that extend into the deeper layers, and third-degree burns that damage both the epidermis and dermis.
+In summary, doctors evaluate burn severity using a rating scale with three levels: first-degree burns, which affect the outermost layer of the skin; second-degree burns, which extend into the deeper layers; and third-degree burns, which damage both the epidermis and dermis.
 Each level presents distinct symptoms and potential complications, with third-degree burns being the most severe and requiring immediate medical attention.

 Read More: The Cost of Treating Burns